-Breville Barista Express Espresso Maker – if you follow me on Instagram, you know that I mention my love for our espresso maker approximately once a week (or more frequently).
+Breville Barista Express Espresso Maker – if you follow me on Instagram, you know that I mention my love for our espresso maker approximately once a week (or more).
 It is my most-loved appliance of all time and I’ve recommended it to countless people.
 It preforms just as well now as it did four years ago.
-If you want to avoid expensive pod systems and grind your own beans (this machine has an attached burr grinder and milk brother), this machine is an incredible value.
+It is also very easy to clean, and the maintenance is very straight-forward and minimal.
+If you want to avoid expensive pod systems and grind your own beans (this machine has an attached burr grinder, milk frother, and hot water dispenser, so you can make americanos as well), the Breville Barista Express is an incredible value.
 Your coffee game will never be the same!

 Oxo Bench Scraper – A basic bench scraper is one of my favorite tools in the kitchen.
 I use it to lift chopped veggies and transfer them to pots and pans, scrape down my countertop (particularly helpful when you’re baking or making bread!), cut pastry doughs, etc. This would make a great stocking stuffer!